14mthalvorson/etf-screener/README.md

 - Can just simply copy/paste the data into Excel or Google Sheets to graph the results.
 In the long-run, I can automate this too if I wanted but the time savings here isn't worth automation yet...

 ## Current Data Sources
-- Yahoo finance (from the yfinance Python library)
+- Yahoo finance (from the Yahoo Finance and yfinance Python libraries)
 - Finviz finance (from the finviz Python library)
 - Macrotrends (scraped from the website using requests library)
 - Marketwatch (scraped from the website using requests library)